CMMC Compliance Services for Virginia Defense Contractors

 How Our CMMC Consultant Team Approaches Each Engagement

-Every CMMC engagement starts with a scoped assessment of your current environment.
+Every CMMC project starts with a scoped assessment of your current environment.
 We map your existing controls against the 110 NIST 800-171 requirements, identify documentation gaps, and establish a realistic picture of your System Security Plan (SSP) as it stands today.
-From there, we develop a Plan of Action and Milestones (POA&M) that sequences remediation based on assessment risk across all control families—not alphabetical order or arbitrary priority.
+From there, we develop a Plan of Action and Milestones (POA&M) that sequences remediation based on assessment risk across all control families: not alphabetical order or arbitrary priority.

 Gap Assessment